 While planning to visit Turkey, I fell in love with pictures of captivating views from rooftops in Istanbul.
 I wanted to experience these views for myself, so I included opportunities to do so in our itinerary.
-We spent 5 days in Istanbul and during that time, we were able to visit several places with amazing views of the city.
+We spent 5 days in Istanbul and during that time, we could visit several places with amazing views of the city.

 After scouring the internet and google maps for suggestions, and finally visiting some myself, I have come up with this list.
 However, it is not exhaustive as there are several rooftops in Istanbul with great views of the city and mosques.

 New places are also sure to pop up (or close down) now and then.
 So, if you find yourself in Istanbul, here are some of the gorgeous rooftops to check out for a great view and stunning photos too!

 PS: All locations are available on Google Maps

 1. Büyük Valide Han

 The ultimate Cappadocia holiday photo is on a rooftop overlooking the city with balloons flying around.
 In Istanbul, it’s more or less the same but instead of balloons, you have seagulls.
 Kubbe Istanbul (probably the most popular Istanbul rooftop with birds) closed down a few years ago however, the remnants of the once most instagrammable rooftop remain a great place to watch the sunrise and sunset and capture the lovely views on camera.